victorhck/Aprende-Vim/ch26_vimscript_variables_scopes.md

 ```
 echo &background
-" returns either "light" or "dark"
+" devuelve either "light" or "dark"
 ```

 Alternatively, you can always run `set background?` to see the value of the `background` option.